romxxxx/nexepad/app/appmessage/README.md

 ## Writing Messages Example

-In order to marshal nexepa messages to the wire, use the `WriteMessage` function.
-It accepts any `io.Writer`, but typically this will be a `net.Conn` to a remote node running a nexepa peer.
+In order to marshal Nexellia messages to the wire, use the `WriteMessage` function.
+It accepts any `io.Writer`, but typically this will be a `net.Conn` to a remote node running a Nexellia peer.
 Example syntax to request addresses from a remote peer is:

 ```Go